radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ## Deprecating UDP and TCP as transports

 RADIUS/UDP and RADIUS/TCP MUST NOT be used outside of secure networks.
-A secure network is one which is known to be safe from eavesdroppers, attackers, etc.  For example, if IPsec is used between two systems, then those systems may use RADIUS/UDP or RADIUS/TCP over the IPsec connection.
+A secure network is one which is believed to be safe from eavesdroppers, attackers, etc.  For example, if IPsec is used between two systems, then those systems may use RADIUS/UDP or RADIUS/TCP over the IPsec connection.

-Similarly, RADIUS/UDP and RADIUS/TCP could be used in secure management networks.
 However, administrators should not assume that such uses are always secure.
-An attacker who breaks into a key system could use that access to view RADIUS traffic, and thus be able to attack it.
+An attacker who breaks into a critical system could use that access to view RADIUS traffic, and thus be able to attack it.
 Similarly, a network misconfiguration could result in the RADIUS traffic being sent over an insecure network.

 Neither the RADIUS client nor the RADIUS server would be aware of any network misconfiguration (e.g. such as could happen with IPSec).
 Neither the RADIUS client nor the RADIUS server would be aware of any attacker snooping on RADIUS/UDP or RADIUS/TCP traffic.

 In contrast, when TLS is used, the RADIUS endpoints are aware of all security issues, and can enforce any necessary security policies.

-Using RADIUS/UDP and RADIUS/TCP in any environment is therefore NOT RECOMMENDED.
+Any use of RADIUS/UDP and RADIUS/TCP is therefore NOT RECOMMENDED.

 ## Mandating Secure transports